The mdbook-figure preprocessor

 ```figure a-label Optional Type

-The first line is the description of the figure
+The first line is the description of the figure, which **can** _contain_ `markdown`.

 <center>